Sayabec: Demographics

 According to Statistics Canada, Sayabec's population in 2021 was 1,706, a 6.8% decrease from the 2016 population of 1,831.
 Most of the population is located in the southern portion of the municipal territory.

 There are a total of 872 private housing units in Sayabec, 812 of which are occupied by regular residents.
 The majority of Sayabec's housing are single-family homes.

 According to Statistics Canada's most recent survey, no immigrants were counted in Sayabec.
 French is the mother tongue of nearly the entire population.
 About 13% of the population can speak English, and no residents has a language other than French or English as its native language.

 Unemployment rate in Sayabec was 16.8% in 2021.
 Median income was $32,000, and 20.7% of the adult population had a lower-income status in 2005.

 Language

-Transportation
+Government

+The municipal council of Sayabec for the 2021-2025 tenure is: